 - Escapees RV Club – Through their ‘Home’ service they now offer domicile support in South Dakota.
 Your mail is still forwarded from their TX location, but they provide a SD address that can be used for things like driver’s license, vehicle registrtion and such.

-- St. Brendan’s Isle – In Green Cove Springs, FL, this is a service that is highly regarded in the cruising community and also assists travelers of all kinds.
+- St. Brendan’s Isle – In Green Cove Springs, FL (Clay County), this is a service that is highly regarded in the cruising community and also assists travelers of all kinds.
 When we legally moved to Florida in early 2013, this is the service we used – and are extremely happy with them.
 They scan the front of the envelop as our mail arrives, and give us options to manage our mail online.
 We can even instruct them to open the envelop and scan the contents to read online – which is very time saving.

 - American Home Base – In Pensacola, FL, this service is also long established and frequently referenced as reliable.
 It’s also frequently referred to as the ‘Good Sam’ mail service.

 - My RV Mail – In Crestview, FL, this service is affiliated with the Passport America camping club, and is also used by quite a few nomads based out of Florida.

 - Escapees Home offers use of an address at their park in Bushnell, Florida as your legal address if you’d like to use their mail service in TX and be domiciled in Florida too.
 Only your domicile related mail will use this address and then will be forwarded to Texas to your box.
 All of your regular mail should go to your Texas address to avoid forwarding fees.
 This does allow you to switch domicile between TX, SD and FL a bit easier if needed.